Our Privacy Policy

 Section 3 - Responsibility For Data Protection

-3. West Buckland School has appointed the Bursar as the GDPR Privacy and Compliance Officer (GDPR P&CO) , who will deal with all any enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+3. West Buckland School has appointed Jenny Goodall (Devon Educational Services) as their Data Protection Officer (DPO), who will deal with all any enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.

 3.1.
-The GDPR P&CO contact details are as follows:
+The DPO contact details are as follows:

 2. Telephone: 01598 760000

-3. Address: West Buckland School, Barnstaple, Devon, EX32 0SX
+3. Address: Data Protection Officer, West Buckland School, Barnstaple, Devon, EX32 0SX

 Section 4 - Why The School Needs To Process Personal Data